 The Japanese tea ceremony is a ritual centered on the making and drinking of green tea.
 It's a way of showing hospitality to guests, bringing people together, and providing a peaceful refuge from the stress, noise, and constant activity of daily life.

-In this lesson, we'll focus on the Japanese version.
-(We'll also focus on the social part of the ceremony, apart from any religious connections.)
+This lesson will focus on the Japanese version.
+(Focus will be on the social part of the ceremony, apart from any religious connections.)

-- Would you believe that this little plant has played a huge part in history?
+- Would you believe this little plant has played a huge part in history?

 You've just been invited to a Japanese lady's home for a tea ceremony, so sit back and watch.
-Listen for the chirping of the birds and the silence of the guests, and watch the precise, graceful movements of the host.
+Listen for the birds chirping and the guests' silence, and watch the precise, graceful movements of the host.

-Of course, making something look this easy and effortless usually takes a lot of effort!
+Of course, making something look this easy usually takes a lot of effort!

-As you saw in the video, a tea ceremony host is trained in how to do the ceremony precisely correct.
+A tea ceremony host is trained to do the ceremony precisely and correctly.

 - Why would someone want to be a Tea Master?